Installing a Let's Encrypt certificate for your qmail, dovecot and apache servers

 dehydrated is a simple shell program that requires no dependencies, unlike the official certbot program, which needs a very long set of python libraries.
 Maintaining all this volume of programs proved to be quite time expensive, which is why I decided to switch to dehydrated.

-Since your distribution is likely to provide a dehydrated package, we can install it from there.
+Since your distribution is likely to provide a dehydrated package, you can install it from there.
 Otherwise download and install the program from the github site.

 Here is a short example of a manual installation in /usr/local (modify as needed):